top of page

 • What if I don't owe a debt and the information being reported is wrong?

 Please email support@thecreditapp.org and submit physical proof of the debt not owed.
 This can consist of photos of incomplete work or a bank statement showing the amount being paid.
 The more evidence and detail you provide the better.
 Unlike other debt collectors, The Credit App tries to be as fair as possible to all parties.
-We understand that a lot of companies are unorganized in their accounting practices and very few are, unfortunately, malicious.
+We understand that a lot of companies are disorganized in their accounting practices and very few are, unfortunately, malicious.
 We strive to be as accurate as possible with data reporting.

 • What is a credit data furnisher?